athalhammer/erdi8-py/README.md

 __Why no start with a number?__

 _Because we want to avoid "number-only" identifiers.
 If we allowed to start with a number, we would have identifiers of the type `42` and `322` which could be mistaken for integers.
-We could achieve this with a more complex scheme avoiding any number-only combinations (would therefore still allow ids like `2z`, to be investigated)._
+We could achieve this with a more complex scheme avoiding any number-only combinations (would therefore still allow ids like `2z`, to be investigated).
+In essence it is important to note that programs like Excel are really creative when transforming input data, for example `08342 -> 8342`, `12e34 -> 12E+34`, `SEPT1 -> Sep-01` etc. erdi8 with the safe option on avoids 99% of these types of issues._

 __How about combinations that form actual (bad) words?__